Yazoo River: History

 The river was of major importance during the American Civil War.
 The Confederates used the first electrically detonated underwater mine in the river in 1862 near Vicksburg to sink the Union ironclad USS Cairo.
 The last section of the Cairo was raised on December 12, 1964.
-It has been restored and is now on permanent display to the public at the Vicksburg National Military Park.
-There are 29 sunken ships from the Civil War beneath the waters of the river.
+It has been restored and is on permanent display to the public at the Vicksburg National Military Park.
+Twenty-nine sunken ships from the Civil War rest beneath the waters of the river.
 The steamer Dew Drop was reportedly sunk near Roebuck Lake as an obstruction to the United States Navy, but Union sources claim the vessel was captured and burned.

 Variant names of the Yazoo River include Zasu River, Yazous River, Yahshoo River, Rivière des Yasoux, and Fiume del Yasous.

 In 1876, the Mississippi River changed its course, shifting west several miles and leaving Vicksburg without a river front.
-In 1902, the U.S. Army Corps of Engineers diverted the Yazoo River into the old river bed, forming the Yazoo Diversion Canal.
+In 1902, the U.S. Army Corps of Engineers diverted the Yazoo River into the old riverbed, forming the Yazoo Diversion Canal.
 The modern-day port of Vicksburg is still located on this canal.
-Commercial navigation of the Yazoo River has declined considerably since the 1990s and is mainly concentrated on the section from Vicksburg to Yazoo City.
+Commercial navigation of the Yazoo River has declined considerably since the 1990s, and is mainly concentrated on the section from Vicksburg to Yazoo City.